Classes in Kotlin are declared using the keyword

 If the class has a primary constructor, each secondary constructor needs to delegate to the primary constructor, either directly or indirectly through another secondary constructor(s).
 Delegation to another constructor of the same class is done using the

 Code in initializer blocks effectively becomes part of the primary constructor.
-Delegation to the primary constructor happens as the first statement of a secondary constructor, so the code in all initializer blocks and property initializers is executed before the body of the secondary constructor.
+Delegation to the primary constructor happens at the moment of access to the first statement of a secondary constructor, so the code in all initializer blocks and property initializers is executed before the body of the secondary constructor.

 Even if the class has no primary constructor, the delegation still happens implicitly, and the initializer blocks are still executed: